geekyarjun/pokemon-frontend/README.md

-# Pokemon Frontend
+# Vite React App

 ## Overview

 This project is a React application bootstrapped with **Vite** for fast development and optimized builds.
+You can access its live version here https://pokemon-frontend-neon.vercel.app/ .
+The API response is extremley slow because the backend deployed to the free server of Render.
+I would highly recommend to run it on local.

+---

+## Assumptions

+- Since there is no sign in feature, pokemon added to favourite is global

 ---